 This course is an introduction to the structure and function of the human body.
 Instruction is based on a systems approach, with a review of each anatomical site and accompanying medical terminology.
 Also introduced are the pathological diagnoses of diseases based on various examinations of organs and tissues as well as surgical procedures and common disorders in relation to body systems.
 Textbook required.
 28 hrs.

 Prerequisite: AH-101, or field experience

-As of October 1, 2015, ICD-10 coding will replace ICD-9 coding as an upgraded diagnostic coding system to be used by all health care providers.
-This ICD-10 course is a necessary starter class for medical personnel who assign diagnostic codes for medical billing and charting purposes.
+As of October 1, 2015, ICD-10 coding has replaced ICD-9 coding as an upgraded diagnostic coding system to be used by all health care providers.
+ICD-10 now consists of two parts: ICD-10-CM for diagnosis coding and ICD-10-PCS for operative procedure coding.
+This course is a necessary starter class for medical personnel who assign diagnostic codes for medical billing and charting purposes.
 The International Classification of Diseases (ICD) arranges diseases and injuries into coded groups.
-Together with CPT-4 codes, insurance companies interpret ICD-10 codes to pay claims and record statistics.
+Together with CPT-4 codes, ICD-10 codes are used by insurance companies interpret to pay claims and record statistics.
 Textbook(s) required.
-24 hrs.
+40 hrs.